borenstein-lab/MIMOSA2shiny/docs/support.md

 If you use MIMOSA, please cite:

-Citation
+Noecker, C. and E. Borenstein.
+MIMOSA2: A metabolic network-based tool for inferring mechanistic links from microbiome-metabolome data.
+In prep, 2019.

-For questions about MIMOSA, please email elbo [at] uw.edu .
+For questions about MIMOSA, please email elbo [at] tauex.tau.ac.il  .